pravega/video-samples/README.md

 You can view the Pravega logs with `docker-compose logs --follow`.

-You can view the stream files stored on HDFS with `docker-compose exec hdfs hdfs dfs -ls -h -R /`.
+You can view the stream files stored on Tier 2 `ls -h -R /tmp/pravega-tier2`.

 #### Alternative for low-memory systems